aivyngo/public-ap-csa-agent/README.md

 # AP Computer Science Agent
 An AP Computer Science agent powered by FastAPI, OpenWebUI, and the tim-large model meant to help students by giving them relevant Java info, generating practice problems, and grading/giving feedback on their responses.

-## Motivation
-Inspired by the lack of AP CSA resources at my high school.
-This project is meant to make CS accessible for all students, regardless of income/area/resources.

 ## Features/Tools
 - generates and grades questions using question generator and question grader tools
 - generates rubrics using question grader tool